Zhao: Oh My God! Did you really just miss me point blank?!

 - In the Final Battle, Aang passes up two opportunities to kill Ozai; including a Finishing Move when he is trapped and helpless.
 Instead he takes away his Firebending.

-- Reboot: After an intense showdown, Matrix has Megabyte in this situation but with a trident instead of a sword, Matrix says how Megabyte has ruined his life and brings the trident down... just an inch from his and then says in a Crowning Moment of Awesome: "Surprised?
+- Reboot: After an intense showdown, Matrix has Megabyte in this situation but with a trident instead of a sword, Matrix says how Megabyte has ruined his life and brings the trident down... just an inch from his and then says: "Surprised?
 Don't be.
 You're not worth it.
 Mainframe will always endure.
 Remember this defeat, this humiliation!
 Remember that you can never win!

 - In the Justice League Unlimited episode "Double Date", Huntress prepares to shoot Stephen Mandragora, the thoroughly despicable mob boss who killed her parents in front of her at a young age, and seems perfectly willing to put a crossbow bolt through him... until his son, Edgar, shows up behind him, and she finds she can't bring herself to inflict the same trauma on the boy.

-- Since the Magnus Hammer needs a few moments to charge for a full-powered lightning strike, it's possible that Optimus only hesitated to charge rather then the moral dilemma of letting Megatron live.
+- Since the Magnus Hammer needs a few moments to charge for a full-powered lightning strike, it's possible that Optimus only hesitated to charge rather than the moral dilemma of letting Megatron live.

-- At the tail end of Teenage Mutant Ninja Turtles' "City at War" arc, Karai does this to one of the defeated Foot Elite.
-She takes the swing, but refrains from cleaving his head, settling for destroying his Nice Hat instead.
+- At the tail end of Teenage Mutant Ninja Turtles (2003)' "City at War" arc, Karai does this to one of the defeated Foot Elite.
+She takes the swing but refrains from cleaving his head, settling for destroying his hat instead.

 - Played straight twice later with Optimus and Megatron.